 - Works for a successor of a covered employer.

 - Works as a domestic or personal employee who works 40+ hours per week for a single employer.

 - Works for an employer who has voluntarily chosen to provide such coverage.

 If you need help with NYS Paid Maternity Leave programs, you can post your request on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including working with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including working with or on behalf of companies like Google, Menlo Ventures, and Airbnb.